yosbelms/cor/docs/documentation.md

 ```
 cor compile ./mylib
 ```
-Compiles `mylib` package creates a directory named `mylib_js_` followed by a timestamp, here is where the compiled content will be written.
+Compiles source inside `mylib` directory and creates a directory named `mylib_js_` followed by a timestamp, here is where the compiled content will be written.

 ```
 cor compile mylib -o=../delivery_dir/mylib